What You Need to Know When Buying Land in Bali

 For example, there could be several notaries handling a transaction for the same land.
 There could also be an issue about the rightful heir if the land is an inherited property.

 For these reasons, it is essential to confirm the absence of disputes with the courts.

 Determining the actual size of the land and if there are any overlapping property boundaries is important.
 This will allow you to confirm the integrity of your land transaction.
 Even one overlapping meter can lead to claims and disputes between the landowner and the neighbor.

-In Bali, expats purchasing land often neglect to check the legality and certainty of an access road, especially if the property is shared or gifted.
+Expats buying land in Bali often neglect to check the legality and certainty of an access road, especially for shared or gifted property.

 Property plots generally share access roads with residents in the area.
 These access roads can be on land publicly owned by the local community, or privately owned.
 It can affect the value of the property as well as living convenience, and the overall aesthetics.